Kaist-ICLab/Causal-Inference-Tutorial/README.md

-# Causal Inferences on Human Behavior with Observational Mobile Sensor Data: A Tutorial
+# A Tutorial on Causal Analysis of Human Behavior Using Mobile Sensor Data

 This repository includes: